What is a process server?

 Process servers are people who serve court papers or other formal or legal documents that require some kind of legal action, like someone’s presence in court.

 Many papers are time sensitive and some have serious consequences if they are not adhered to.
 Process servers are trained professionals and are also known as process serving agents, court summons servers, international process servers or legal document servers.

 Vilcol’s team of process servers deliver a range of legal documents from statutory demands, bankruptcy petitions, injunctions, court summons and writs to court orders in divorce and family law proceedings.

 Why use a process server?

 Process serving is carried out in accordance with legal requirements and the law, in a timely manner and to the correct location and person.

-Vilcol has extensive process serving experience with 38 years in the field of people tracing and process serving.
+Vilcol has extensive process serving experience with 38 years in the field of people tracing and process serving (also called Court Serving).
 Our legal document servers adopt a scrupulous approach and all are well-versed in the law.

 A process server will ensure that all documents are delivered correctly and on time.
 The process serving agent is independent to legal proceedings so their action can be used as evidence and carries more weight than were the papers served by a non-process server.